data-apis/array-api/spec/use_cases.md

 .. _use-case-scipy:

-### Use case 1: add GPU and distributed support to SciPy
+### Use case 1: add hardware accelerator and distributed support to SciPy

 When surveying a representative set of advanced users and research software engineers in 2019 (for [this NSF proposal](https://figshare.com/articles/Mid-Scale_Research_Infrastructure_-_The_Scientific_Python_Ecosystem/8009441)),